2024

 We are happy to announce the official release of Rabbit Waves!
 The idea for the project came after discussing the disappearance of certain traditional seasteading skills and maritime communication knowledge that we believe are valuable when electronics misbehave, but that are also just generally fun to learn and use.
 The world of the micro-site will grow as we think of new ideas to expand it.

-Devine participated in drawtober again this year, see some of the drawings.
-They also completed a zine that teaches the basics of multiset rewriting programming with examples, it also includes the source for a tiny Fractran interpreter.
+Devine participated in Drawtober again this year and completed a zine that teaches the basics of multiset rewriting with examples, it also includes the source for a tiny Fractran interpreter.
 Since its release, many people have printed their own.
-Josh A. went a step further and re-drew the zine on black paper.
-Devine is now working on an interactive version.
+Avanier went a step further and re-drew the zine on black paper!
+Devine also released an interactive version, and CapitalEx created with it a beautiful little world to explore!
+Handmade Seattle 2024 is coming up, Devine will be there to talk about weird computer stuff, and will hand out copies of the zine too.

 Book Club: This month we read The Memoirs of Sherlock Holmes by Arthur Conan Doyle.